KorGinKaowNoi/bookshopping/README.md

     <li>to start this application run command *node app.js*</li>
 </ol>

+#### we don't have an database we'll update later

 if you have any issue please open issue on this repository

 we have 2 contributor in project
 - Sahachan Frontend
 - Thitisarn Backend
-and you can call us กามูๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆๆ &copy;Softbox
+- and you can call us กามูๆๆๆๆๆๆๆๆ

+&copy;Softbox